Things to do in Ankara, Turkey

 8. Eat some delicious Street Meat!

-In fact, Ankara was home to the world record-breaking doner kebab, weighing in at whopping 1,198 kilograms!
+Ankara is home to the world record-breaking doner kebab, weighing in at whopping 1,198 kilograms!

 Read more – The Foodies Guide to Turkish Food